 These regional contact points, the responsibilities of which should be given directly and in detail by the RHC concerned, shall have the support of the RHCs; shall be nominated having in mind the importance of continuity; shall be in permanent contact with the corresponding RHC Chairman as well as with the CBSC Chairman.
 Ideally should be a CBSC member with access to RHC meetings.

-In the absence of any other viable alternative and despite its limited human resources availability a request of support could be requested to the IHB.
+In the absence of any other viable alternative and despite its limited human resources availability a request of support could be requested to the IHO Secretariat.

 3 RHCs shall be properly constituted and have activities in line with the objectives of the IHO as described in Article II of the Convention and Article 8 of the General Regulations on the IHO and in accordance with the approved IHO Work Programme.
 Geographical areas of the RHC will normally coincide with INT chart regions, modified as appropriate to meet regional requirements and special circumstances.
 There are special provisions for Region M (Antarctica) because of its special status.